Is Goat Yoga Safe?

 The Truth Behind the Bleats, Bends, and Boundaries 🚨🐐

 Let’s get real for a sec: If you’re thinking, “Wait, goats?
 In a yoga class?” followed by, “But... is it safe?
-Is goat yoga safe?” — you’re not alone.
+Is goat yoga safe?” — you’re not alone and this happens in NY goat yoga.
 That question comes up a lot.
 Whether you’re a parent planning a party, a yogi with a curiosity streak, or just someone who loves a good Instagram moment, safety is probably top of mind.
 And I’m here to give you the full scoop—no sugar-coating, just honest, helpful info wrapped in a cozy, goat-hugged blanket.

 🧡 First Things First: What Is Goat Yoga, Really?